threefoldfoundation/threefold_data/content/news/discontinue_grid_v2/discontinue_grid_v2.md

 ---
 id: discontinue_grid_v2
 title: 🚨 Discontinuation of Grid v2 / Migrate to v3!
-tags: [update, technology, news]
+tags: [update, technology, news, threefold_grid, farming]
 category: [foundation]
-image:
+image: ./discontinue_grid_v2.png
 image_caption:
 excerpt: Starting next month, Grid v2 will be discontinued, along with all platforms in support of this Grid that are no longer needed on v3.
 authors: [sam_taggart]